Ultimate guide: Transactional email explained (what, why and how)

 Examples:

-Shipment updates (shipped, delivered, delayed, canceled, etc)
+Shipment updates (shipped, delivered, delayed, canceled, etc.)

 Behavioral emails

-How it works: These transactional emails are triggered by a user’s behavior or interaction with your company’s app or website.
+These transactional emails are triggered by a user’s behavior or interaction with your company’s app or website.
 This can be anything from requesting information to leaving items in the online shopping cart.
 The main goal of behavioral emails is relationship-building and re-engaging with customers.

 Examples:

-Registration-related: Welcome and onboarding emails, FAQ emails
+Registration-related, like welcome and onboarding emails, verification emails

 Account-based notification emails